 Speaking of options, if you subscribe to Nest Aware, you might want to adjust the video resolution down a little.
 Nest Aware streams continuous video to Nest's servers, and at the top resolution of 1600 x 1200, you could be facing 150GB to 600GB of uploads per month.
 Nest is up front about this, and suggests reducing the video quality to medium (1152 x 864) or low (512 x 384), or using the schedule feature to turn the camera on and off so that it's not uploading continuously.

-Update (August 2019): Google is updating the Nest Hello so that users will no longer be able to turn off the doorbell's status light; while you will be able to dim the light, it will always glow green while the camera is on.
+Google updated the Nest Hello so that users will no longer be able to turn off the doorbell's status light; while you will be able to dim the light, it will always glow green while the camera is on.

 Products with Google Assistant (like the Google Home, Google Home Mini and the Nest Cam IQ with Google Assistant) can let you know when someone's at the door.
 You can also ask Google Assistant to cast the doorbell's live video stream to a Chromecast-equipped TV.
 This even worked with my first-generation Chromecast, although it took some buffering (as all video tends to do on a first-gen Chromecast).

 If you've subscribed to Nest Aware, you can even have your compatible smart speaker announce people by name, assuming they're recognized by the Nest app.
 I'm a reluctant smart-speaker user, so I found this weird at first.
 But it's also the closest my house has come to the McFly house in Back to the Future Part II, welcoming home every family member by name.

 The Nest Hello also works with the Nest X Yale smart lock, so that you can lock and unlock your door using your smartphone and assign codes to guests.
 However, you can't use your voice to control it with Alexa or another voice assistant as you can with August's and Schlage's smart locks.